bhavanki/doppio/README.md

 Use a common name that matches your hostname.

 Then, create a properties file.
 Use [doppio-example.properties](doppio-example.properties) as an example.
-Only the root directory is required.
+Only the host name is required; it must match the name on the server certificate.

 Finally, run the JAR.